Every day of lessons counts

 If work is not being submitted, then truancy could be real problem.
-If you are experiencing difficulty you could also contact the school’s engagement officer, Mr Marius Venter.
+If you are experiencing difficulty you could also contact your child's pastoral care teacher.

 If you have registered for notification of your child’s absence from provided lessons, then you will receive a SMS (Short Message System) each time their child is absent from their scheduled lesson.
 If you receive an absence message from the school, please respond promptly via email to their teacher as to the reason for your child’s absence.